Policy Monitor

 Researchers using generative AI should maintain ultimate responsibility for the scientific output, ensuring integrity and accountability while recognizing the limitations of AI tools such as bias and inaccuracies.
 Generative AI should not be used to produce content that falsifies, alters, or manipulates original research.
 Transparency is key, with researchers openly detailing the generative AI tools used, their impact on the research process, and providing input-output data when possible.
 It is recommended that researchers discuss the limitations of generative AI tools, such as possible biases as measures to counteract this.
 The guidelines emphasize that attention must be paid to privacy, confidentiality, and intellectual property rights, safeguarding sensitive information from unauthorized use and adhering to relevant legislation, particularly regarding personal data protection and intellectual property rights.

-could impact other researchers or organisations (for example peer review, evaluation of research proposals, etc). to mitigate risks such as unfair treatment or exposure of unpublished work.
+Continuous learning and responsible usage are also emphasized, with researchers staying informed about best practices and refraining from substantial use of generative AI in sensitive activities that could impact other researchers or organisations (for example peer review, evaluation of research proposals, etc). to mitigate risks such as unfair treatment or exposure of unpublished work.
 However, research shows that the use of generative AI in peer reviews is already common practice.

 Research organisations